BIHARSHARIF: Among

 never sought ticket from Congress and he was not even its primary member.

-"One fine morning while strolling in the garden, I received a call from Delhi telling that
+"One fine morning while strolling in the garden, I received a call from Delhi Patna

 It is said